-- The selected schedule calls for 21 years of mining activity, including Year -1 devoted to mining 65 million tonnes of pre-stripping, and Years 20 and 21 only reclaiming stockpile material to mill. - Metal prices and mill recoveries are the same as those used for NSR calculation and pit optimization.
+- The selected schedule calls for 21 years of mining activity; in Year -1, 65 million tonnes are pre-stripped, open pit mining occurs between Year 1 and Year 19, and stockpile reclaiming in Years 20 and 21. - Metal prices and mill recoveries are the same as those used for NSR calculation and pit optimization.

-Figures 16.15 to 16.17 show some selected end of period mine status to illustrate the mining development.
-Blocks legend is based in NSR values, the warmer colours corresponding to the higher NSR values.
-Year -1 is the first mining year.
-Milling starts in Year 1.
+Figure 16.15 to Figure 16.17 show some selected end of period face progression to illustrate the mining development.
+The legend is based on NSR values, the warmer colours corresponding to the higher NSR values.
+Pre-stripping operations commence in Year -1 and milling in Year 1.

-Figure 16.15 Mining Schedule, End of Year 1 (end of pre-stripping) - Facing North View
+Figure 16.15 Mining schedule, end of Year 1 (end of pre-stripping)

-Figure 16.16 Mining Schedule, End of Year 5 - Facing North View
+Figure 16.16 Mining schedule, end of Year 5

-Figure 16.17 Mining Schedule, End of Year 10 - Facing North View
+Figure 16.17 Mining schedule, end of Year 10

-Figure 16.18 Mining Schedule, End of Pit Life - Facing North View
+Figure 16.18 Mining schedule, end of pit life

-The detail of the schedule is presented in Table 16.7.
-Note that only a portion of the mill feed goes directly to the mill with the remaining material extracted going to stockpile for later treatment.
-This is a result of the higher cut-off grades applied in early years in order to increase the NPV.
-The detailed mill feed composition is given in Table 16.8.
+The detail of the conceptual schedule is presented in Table 16.7.
+Note that, on a period by period basis, only a portion of the mined mineralized material goes directly to the mill; the lower grade material is stockpiled for treatment at the end of mine life.
+This strategy is adopted to feed higher grades in early years to increase the project's NPV.
+The yearly conceptual mill feed is provided in Table 16.8.